-Picture this: You’re all set up with a great rate on your mortgage, ready to close on your dream home with a nice, low monthly payment, only to find out that the rate you’d been banking on has gone up.
-What gives?
+You’re all set up with a great rate on your mortgage, ready to close on your dream home with a nice, low monthly payment – only to find out that the rate you’d been banking on has gone up.

 Mortgage rates change a lot – they move up and down from day to day and even hour to hour.
-Because of this, the rate you’re given when you first apply for a mortgage might not be the one you end up with, unless you get a mortgage rate lock.
+Because of this, the rate you’re given when you first apply for a mortgage might not be the going rate when it's time to close.

 How Does A Mortgage Rate Lock Work?

-Rate locks are usually good for 30 – 60 days, according to Bankrate.com.
-Depending on your lender, you may have to pay to extend the rate-lock period beyond that.
+Rate locks are usually good for 30 – 60 days.
+Depending on your lender, you may have to pay to extend the period beyond that.

 You should be mindful of how long you think it will take you to close when you lock your rate.
 Your lender will be able to provide a reliable estimate for this.
 If you only have a lock period of 30 days and you anticipate the closing process will take longer, you should talk to your lender about extension options.